Public Health, Epidemiology (PHEP)

 Prerequisite(s): At least a B in PHEP 341, or permission of instructor.

 Description: This course will introduce students to epidemiologic methods for data analysis.
 Data from three types of epidemiologic study designs will be explored and analyzed.
 Epidemiologic hypotheses will be tested using simple analysis, stratified analysis, and multivariable modeling.
 The student will draw a causal diagram to illustrate causal pathways.
 Confounding, interaction and mediation will be reviewed and assessed as part of the analytic process.
 The student will become proficient in R statistical software over the course of the semester.
 The student will also do human subjects research training and gain certification.
-By the end of the course, the student should have the skills and tools necessary to conduct an independent epidemiologic res
+By the end of the course, the student should have the skills and tools necessary to conduct an independent epidemiologic research.

 For class offerings for a specific term, refer to the Schedule of Classes